 The markets for semiconductors in general, and for mixed-signal products in particular, are intensely competitive.
 We expect that the market for our products will continually evolve and will be subject to rapid technological change.
 In addition, as we target and supply products to numerous markets and applications, we face competition from a relatively large number of competitors.
 We compete with Broadcom, Espressif, Infineon, MediaTek, Microchip, Nordic Semiconductor, NXP, Qualcomm, Renesas, STMicroelectronics, Synaptics, Telink, Texas Instruments and others.
 We expect to face competition in the future from our current competitors, other manufacturers and designers of semiconductors, and start-up semiconductor design companies.
 As the markets for communications products grow, we also may face competition from traditional communications device companies.
-These companies may enter the mixed-signal semiconductor products.
+These companies may enter the mixed-signal semiconductor products or by entering into strategic relationships with or acquiring other existing providers of semiconductor products.
 In addition, large companies may restructure their operations to create separate companies or may acquire new businesses that are focused on providing the types of products we produce or acquire our customers.